eeyone/PicoClockGreenEasy/README.md

     - stopwatch
     - hourly chime
     - auto light, to automatically adjust the brightness of the leds depending on the ambient light
-- automatic time and date synchronization:
+- time and date synchronization:
     - NTP synchronization over Wi-Fi (requires a development environment to set the SSID and password)
     - GPS synchronization (requires an additional GPS module)
+    - automatic daily re-synchronization
 - additional:
     - menu based user interface with horizontal and vertical scrolling
     - instant start up: no splash screen or animation, just power the device and you have a clock
     - 3 time display styles: hour:min:sec, hour:min + bar (the bar is a kind of horizontal hourglass to show seconds), hour:min
-    - automatic daylight saving time observation (currently only for European Union)
+    - automatic daylight saving time observation (currently only for European Union and USA)
     - persistent saving of clock settings to flash memory
     - optional hourly chime activation using the ambient light sensor
     - configurable brightness: